-Cooking fat and oils - do not pour onto the soil - please collect and keep in a suitably large container.
-[There is no fat recycling program yet - watch this space!]
+Cooking fat and oils - do not pour onto the soil - please collect and keep in a suitably large container and take to the W&R zone and look for the orange container.

-7 Food and drink
+8. Food and drink

-Communal food and drink brings a barrio together!
+Communal food and drink brings a Barrio together!